11 Best Wine Books for Beginners in 2023 [Essential Reading]

 An awesome introduction to the world of wine that covers all of the bases in an informative and easy to understand way.

-It's our favorite beginner's wine book and a great starter point for someone on their fledgling wine adventure!
+It's my favorite beginner's wine book and a great starter point for someone on their fledgling wine adventure!

 Which red wine suits your tastes best?
 Which wine should you pair with salmon?